eduvpn/documentation/BRANDING.md

 `/etc/vpn-user-portal/default/views/head.twig` and
 `/etc/vpn-admin-portal/default/views/head.twig` respectively and modify them to override the defaults.
-For instance by adding an extra line pointing to a second CSS file:
+For instance by adding an extra line pointing to a second CSS file.

+**NOTE**: It is NOT recommended to update other templates than `head.twig` as they MAY break future software updates.
+We do NOT guarantee template compatibility!

 For example, for eduVPN we use this addition to the `head.twig` file under the default CSS file:

     <link href="/css/eduvpn.css" media="screen" rel="stylesheet">

+# CSS

-Place, in this case `eduvpn.css`, and assuming your hostname is `vpn.example`, the file in `/var/www/vpn.example/css/eduvpn.css`.
+Place, the CSS file, in this case `eduvpn.css`, and assuming your hostname is `vpn.example`, in `/var/www/vpn.example/css/eduvpn.css`.

 For eduVPN we show a logo that is placed in `/var/www/vpn.example/img/eduvpn.png` that is linked to from the CSS file,